A September Adventure to Remember

 The best advice I can give to mitigate this problem is to focus on one of two marina’s that are centrally located on the east coast, Boat Lagoon Marina and the Royal Phuket Marina.
 These are next door to each other and are no longer than a 35-minute drive from anywhere within Phuket.
 Royal Phuket Marina is a picturesque 5-star marina with beautiful boats and property on display, whilst Boat Lagoon also has plenty of beautiful boats, but it is also an active ship repair yard and this is the first impression you get of the place on arrival.

-At the Boat Lagoon Marina, you will find many tour boat companies offering many tours to famous bays in Phuket including Simba’s Phang Nga Bay Boat Tour.
+At the Boat Lagoon Marina, you can depart for the region as part of Simba’s Phang Nga Bay Boat Tour.
 Simba provides the earliest departure which is highly attractive to travelers.
 This is because some of the key hotspots can become quite crowded with tour boats which will detract from the experience.
 We suggest a 7 am departure.

 Why is Phang Nga Bay so famous?